What does it mean for an object to be mutable?

 There are also methods that change the object and don’t end with a

 concat, and many more.

 Mutability can be a tricky subject, but since you read this post you are now much better prepared to deal with it.
-Don't hesitate to consult the Ruby documentation if you aren't sure what a method is doing, this will help you avoid issues.
+Check the Ruby documentation if you aren’t sure what a method is doing, this will help you avoid issues.

 I hope you found this article informative, please share it with your friends so they can enjoy it too.
 Also join my newsletter below so you don’t miss more content like this when it comes out!